davidstump/mytime/README.md

   To list log:

-    $ timesheet
+    $ mytime

   To submit project time:

-    $ timesheet commit -m "Add an additional note if desired"
+    $ mytime commit "Add an additional note if desired"

 ## Contributing